 € 4.50 adults

-€ 2.00 students
+€ 2.00 children and students

-€ 4.00 students (with guided tour)
+€ 4.00 children and students

 free for children under 6 years